- The electronics market of India is one of the largest in the world and is anticipated to reach USD 400 billion by 2020.

 - Lithium-ion batteries (other than those for mobile handsets including cellular phones)

-- Mobile Handsets: To promote domestic value addition in mobile handsets, Countervailing Duty/Excise duty exemption has been withdrawn on charger or adapter, battery, and wired headsets for manufacture of mobile handsets while excise duty structure on these items for supply to mobile handset manufacturers has been changed.
+- Mobile Handsets: To promote domestic value addition in mobile handsets, Countervailing Duty/Excise duty exemption has been withdrawn on charger or adapter, battery, and wired headsets for the manufacture of mobile handsets while excise duty structure on these items for supply to mobile handset manufacturers has been changed.
 These will be charged excise duty of 2% (without input tax credit) while CVD on imports shall be 12.5%.
 To enable this, inputs, parts and sub-parts for the manufacture of these goods have also been exempted from BCD (Basics Customs Duty), CVD/Excise duty and Special Additional Duty (SAD).

 - Semiconductor wafer fabrication/LCD fabrication and ATMP units: BCD and SAD have been exempted on machinery, electrical equipment, other instruments and their parts (except populated Printed Circuit Boards) for use in semiconductor wafer fabrication/LCD fabrication and Assembly, Test, Marking and Packaging of semiconductor chips (ATMP) units.